Come Visit Us !

 Through extreme persistence over about a year and some very unconventional real estate maneuvering (involving learning how to navigate South Korean business transactions), years of saving money and perhaps a little magic from the universe (stock market), we were able to buy the land in the fall of 2015.

 The first time we walked the property after closing, we had trouble believing it was really ours.
+In all my years in Western North Carolina, I hadn’t seen a more beautiful property, besides perhaps the Biltmore grounds.
 Charlene nor I came from families that could afford properties like this.
 We were in disbelief that it was ours.
 We still are!

 Over the next year and a half I bought, rented and operated excavators, tractors, wood chippers, skid steers, bush hogs, dump trailers, dump trucks, zero turn mowers, trenching machines, boom shoot lifts, generators, log splitters, sheep’s foot rollers and a dozen other pieces of construction equipment.